CalorieToken/CalorieAppTestnet/README.md

 ```bash
 python main.py
 ```
+### Test Android APK
+For testing purposes, you can download the test Android APK [here](#) (https://calorietoken.net/wp-content/uploads/CalorieAppTestNet/CalorieAppTestNetV11-0.1.apk).

+**Note: This application is currently in the testing phase and is not ready for the Play Store.
+Install at your own risk.**

+**Test XRPL Wallet:**
+This version features a simple XRPL wallet running on the testnet.
+Upon generating a test wallet within the app, you will receive 1000 test XRP for experimenting with transactions and exploring the features.

+**Important:**
+This application is intended for testing and showcase purposes only.
+It is not suitable for production use, and any transactions made with the test XRP are not real and will not impact your actual XRPL account or holdings.

 ### Contributing
 We welcome contributions from the community.
 To contribute to the CalorieApp, follow these steps: